ralight/gds2pov/README.md

 * Summary only considers a single instance of each object.
 * Support for the GDS2 format is incomplete.
 * Big files take a long time and a lot of memory to render.
 Yes... try reducing the quality and size of your output picture in POV-Ray.
-I don't really envisage GDS2POV being used on complete chips - POV-Ray is limited to 2GB of RAM on 32 bit machines and it is quite possible to use that with a complicated GDS2 file.

 ## License